maciejtrybilo/Swim-htmx/README.md

 as well as disabling the button for the duration of the call.

-The `GET /emoji` endpoint simply responds with a random emoji text (which is valid HTML) and the contents of the `<div id:"emoji">` tag is replaced with it.
+The `GET /emoji` endpoint responds with a random emoji text (which is valid HTML) and the contents of the `<div id:"emoji">` tag is replaced with it each time the button is pressed.

 ```Swift
 import Vapor